michaelsmetsker2/Mikebot/README.md

 ## Mikebot
 A discord bot for Michaels from Michaels

-i cant imagine anyone else practically getting this project to work in full, it is pretty geasred toward my specific circumstances, however i beleive that some parts of it are cool and/or i am proud of them therefore i am sharing it.
+i cant imagine anyone else practically getting this project to work in full, it is geared toward my specific setup, however i beleive that some parts of it are cool and/or i am proud of them therefore i am sharing it.
+All the file paths would need to changed.

 currently the activity stuff is all defunct

 ## Commands
-- /annoy [message] prints the text to a file that will be read out by a modified willfromafar frontent
+- /annoy [message] prints the text to a file that will be read out by a modified willfromafar frontend and played from my speaker
-- /query is an 8ball that sends a wav file of your tts answer (all responses are stored in responses.txt)
+- /query is an 8ball that sends a wav file of your tts answer (all responses are stored in responses.txt) this will aslso trigger from @ mentioning the bot
-- /ttm [message] Respons to the message with a wav file of my voice with ai text to speech
+- /ttm [message] Responds to the message with a wav file of my voice with ai text to speech

-ffmpeg
-xvfb (if your running headless) to install coqui tts dependencies:

 ## Installation
 tested with python 3.12 on linux